Important information

 At the hospital

-- Please come to the Endoscopy Department on Level 3 of the Addenbrooke’s Treatment Centre (ATC).
+• Please come to the endoscopy department, which is on Level 3 of the Addenbrooke’s Treatment Centre (ATC).

-- Please note that the appointment time is for your pre-procedure check; it is not the time of your examination.
+Please note that the appointment time is for your procedure, Please arrive 30 minutes before your procedure time for check in.
 The length of time you will be here will vary enormously but may be anything from two to four hours or more.
-Please ask your admitting nurse for further information during your admission check.
+Please ask your admitting nurse for further information during your admission check

 Alert for endoscopy patients on warfarin, clopidogrel or other anticoagulant medication